open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 ## Rationale and alternatives

 ### Identity of static data in content-addressable systems
 The most widespread form of resource identity in decentralized systems today is **content addressability**.
-Git, Docker & OCI image registries, DHTs, Blockchain, IPFS - resources in these systems are uniquely identifieds by (hashes of) their content.
+Git, Docker & OCI image registries, DHTs, Blockchain, IPFS - resources in these systems are uniquely identifies by (hashes of) their content.

 Assuming no hash collisions, this approach allows creating an identity for a resource without any central authority and a risk of collisions.
-If hashes collide this means reasources are in fact identical, leading to a very natural de-duplication of data in the system.
+If hashes collide this means resources are in fact identical, leading to a very natural de-duplication of data in the system.

 This form of identity, however, is applicable only to static data.
 When you share a file via IPFS - it's identity is a hash of file's contents.
 When you modify and share the file again - you get a new identity.